jackammon/metro-map-editor/PROJECT_OVERVIEW.md

 * `customBezier?` – optional `{ p1, p2, isCustom }` for curved lines
 * `visualStyle?`, `adminMetadata?` – cosmetic / audit info

-> **Upcoming Change:** The game runtime is migrating to a `points: Coordinates[]` array that explicitly lists intermediate control-points along a track.
-When that lands, extend `EnhancedTrack` accordingly and adjust `MapCanvas` line-drawing logic (probably via `Line` with multiple points or `Spline`).
-This doc already references that intention so future contributors are aware.
+> **Implemented Change:** The game runtime has migrated to a `points: Coordinates[]` array that explicitly lists intermediate control-points along a track.
+This is now supported in the editor: `EnhancedTrack` includes `points`, `MapCanvas` renders tracks as polylines using the points (falling back to straight lines), and `TrackEditor` provides UI to add/edit/remove points.
+Distance is recalculated based on points segments.

 ---